|

 What’s “Celtic” about a ‘Moonwalk’?

-Celts first walked on the moon in about 530,A.D. when St. Brendan's ship landed there, making Celts the first people on the moon.
-OK, maybe not, but some folks think that St. Brendan was the first European crowd to land in America at that time....
+Celts first walked on the moon in about 530,A.D. when St. Brendan's ship landed on the moon, making Celts the first people on the moon.

 Is CelticFest wheelchair accessible?
 How about stroller-friendly?